Lake Biwa Rowing Song

 - NHK TV Nodo Jiman singing contest, Jamie and Megan appear on national TV on this famous amateur singing contest and sang Lake Biwa Rowing Song.
 Mitoyo, Kagawa, Nov.
 26, 2006

-- Lake Biwa Rowing Song unveiling, Our first public performance of the song.
+- Lake Biwa Rowing Song public debut, Our first public performance of the song.
 Imazu Port, Shiga, June 3, 2006

 - Radio personality Chiho Ono introduces Lake Biwa Rowing Song on FM Shiga (e-radio), June 19, 2007